Table of Contents[Hide][Show]

 - Phytase for boosting overall digestion and producing B vitamins

 We need all of these enzymes to break down the food we eat.
-In fact, our health greatly suffers due to malnutrition without them.
+In fact, our health greatly suffers due to malnutrition if our bodies can’t produce them in adequate amounts.

 When Do You Need to Boost Your Digestive Enzymes?